 Applicants will also be assessed for programmatic risk to determine grant-specific risk.
 This assessment will be conducted during the application process by the Department.
-Program staff will then determine whether any or all risk-based conditions shall be incorporated into the grant agreement..
+Program staff will then determine whether any or all risk-based conditions shall be incorporated into the grant agreement.

-Applicants may submit multiple applications for this opportunity.
+Applicants may submit one application per open region for this opportunity.